 - Go to ‘Screens’ and select the screen.

 - Press 'Save’.

-- Wait for the device to automatically reboot by itself.
+- Wait for the device to process the changes.

 Also, please note that it is possible to have a black border only around images and web pages - but not around videos.
 The reason for this is that the video player uses a different method when communicating with the screen.